Illinois Renter’s Rights for Repairs

 Can the Tenant Withhold Rent in Illinois?

-Illinois tenants are never permitted to completely withhold rent payments.
+Illinois tenants are never allowed to withhold rent payments completely.
 In some rare cases, the tenant may be able to withhold a percentage of the rent, but without getting a signed rent settlement from the landlord, this usually risks eviction.

 Can the Tenant Repair and Deduct in Illinois?